Harsh19-M/E-Commerce-Growth-Analytics-Funnel-Performance-Segmentation/README.md

 - Conducted a full **Experiment-level EDA**
 -
 The EDA builds a **Complete Vendor Intelligence Foundation**, revealing — setting the stage for deeper testing and the final BI dashboard & reporting.

-Key Experiment Insights (Across Funnel)
+Final Experiment Insights (Lift% Summaries):
 - Completed Purchase is the primary decision metric, as it directly reflects revenue impact.
 - Version B shows higher average completed purchase rates compared to Version A across experiments.
-- 5 out of 8 experiments show strong positive lift in completed purchases, indicating B often converts better buyers.
+- 5 out of 8 experiments demonstrate strong positive lift in completed purchases, indicating that Version B often converts higher-quality buyers.
-- Some experiments show negative CTR or Add-to-Cart lift but positive purchase lift, suggesting quality of traffic improved, not just volume.
+- Early-funnel metrics (CTR, Add-to-Cart) are not reliable decision criteria on their own — several experiments show lower or neutral engagement but higher final conversions, suggesting improved traffic quality rather than volume.
-- Click behavior alone is insufficient — several experiments with lower CTR still resulted in higher final conversions.
-- Add-to-Cart lift acts as a mid-funnel diagnostic, helping explain why certain experiments succeed or fail.
+- Add-to-Cart serves as a useful mid-funnel diagnostic, helping explain conversion outcomes but should not override purchase performance.

-- Overall, Version B demonstrates stronger bottom-line performance, even when early-funnel metrics are mixed.
+Overall, Version B delivers stronger bottom-line performance, even when early-funnel signals are mixed.
 <details> <summary><b> Key EDAs Performed in Python (Click to Expand)</b></summary>

 <details> <summary><b> Key EDA: Code & Output Summary  (Click to Expand)</b></summary>